landerson02/Adatest-App/README.md

 scp -i adatest.pem ubuntu@<address>:/home/ubuntu/Adatest/Adatest-App/backend/log.csv <destination in local>
 ```
 You will need to replace the "address" with the address of the VM and "destination in local" with the location
 you want to save the log file to on your local computer.
 This command saves the file "log.csv" to the location you specify,

-but you will also need to save the files "perturbations.csv" and "tests.csv" in the same way.
-Just replace the "log.csv"
+Repeat for "perturbations.csv" and "tests.csv," using the same command except replacing "log.csv"
-in the scp command with the file you want to save.

 # In Case vm_setup.sh fails
 The VM won't have any packages installed, use the following commands to download docker-compose:
 ```